 English words with Japanese pronunciation aside, there are words and expressions coined by the Japanese using English.
 This Japangish is called “wasei-eigo” in Japan which literally means “made-in-Japan English” (or, let’s just say, “only-in-Japan English”!).
 Wasei-eigo is being commonly used nowadays in Japan, and it is a part of the language, with some native Japanese speaker not even aware of the origin of the words.
 Even more interestingly, some Japanese speakers believe these Japanglish words are proper English and mean the same around the world.
 However, although based on English, “wasei-eigo” words can have quite different meanings from their English origins which can lead to hilarious confusion for English-speaking visitors in Japan.
 Here is a list of the most amusing and interesting!

-It’s obvious once you know it, but at first you can be quite confused as to what kind of a friend potato we’re talking about.
+It’s obvious once you know it, but at first you can be quite confused as to what kind of a fried potato we’re talking about.

 When I first went to McDonald’s in Japan, it took me a few repetitions saying the word, “french fries” at the counter.
 I had to point out at the menu’s picture just so I could get a hold of my beloved food.
 I later on found out that “fried potato” is what they call it or sometimes “potato fry”.
 The term “french fries” is uncommon to them unless they have been overseas or have had foreign influence.